Updated for tax year 2025.

 Consider these options:

 - Don’t sell all at once.
-Even if you’re not normally in a higher income tax bracket, one large sale can place you there for the year if you’re not careful.
+Even if you’re not normally in the higher income tax bracket, one large sale can place you there for the year if you’re not careful.
 You might want to sell some stock one year and wait until January to sell some more.

 - Take the proceeds as an installment sale.
 If you have real estate you’ve been holding for 30 years, don’t let the sale bump you into the top tax bracket in the year of the sale.
 Consider making an installment sale.
 Besides saving taxes, you’ll create a steady flow of income for yourself.